steven-freed/freedactive/README.md

 to your web app by adding the script tag with the Redux library location\
 https://unpkg.com/redux@latest/dist/redux.min.js

-Please see [https://github.com/steven-freed/freedactive/tree/master/examples/state-redux] for examples using Redux.\
+Please see https://github.com/steven-freed/freedactive/tree/master/examples/state-redux for examples using Redux.\
+Or\
-Or see Redux documentation vanilla example for more information\
+See Redux documentation vanilla example for more information\
 https://redux.js.org/introduction/examples/

 ```html